Skip to Main Content

 Please be aware that these exemptions for playing music and video in a classroom are unique to physical classroom settings.
 If a performance (screening a film, playing music) is not a part of a class activity but is part of a film series, concert series, etc. it is generally considered to be a public performance.
 In these cases, one generally needs to secure public performance rights.
 See the Getting Permission tab for more information.

-What Can You Use and How Can You Use It?
+What Can You Use?
+And How Can You Use It?

 Chart adapted from Association of Research Libraries brochure Know Your Copyrights